 Articles Posted in Apartment Crime

-Could this College Park apartment shooting have been prevented and are justice and compensation available to the victim?
+Could this fatal Decatur apartment shooting have been prevented, and are justice and compensation available to the victim’s family?

-Was negligent security a factor and could this senseless shooting have been prevented?
-Read Our Legal Take below to find out if the victim may have legal avenues for justice and claims for substantial compensation in Georgia.
+Was negligent security a factor in the shooting of a Decatur man?
+Read Our Legal Take below to find out if the victim’s family may have legal avenues for justice and claims for substantial compensation in Georgia.

 Our Legal Take

-• What additional security measures, such as gated entry, bright lighting, surveillance cameras, and security patrols, were implemented by the apartment complex owner following media reports of prior violence on property?
+• What additional security measures, such as gated entry, bright lighting, surveillance cameras, and security patrols, were implemented by the apartment complex owner following media reports of prior criminal activity in the surrounding area?

 By law, property owners in Georgia are required to protect all those legally on the premises from any foreseeable harm.
-Should the facts of this matter reveal that the apartment complex owner or management failed to provide adequate security, the victim may seek justice and elect to pursue legal claims for his injuries.
+Should the facts of this matter reveal that the apartment complex owner failed to provide adequate security, the victim’s family may seek justice and elect to pursue legal claims for their loss.

 The Murray Law Firm has recovered millions of dollars for victims of unsafe properties in Georgia, and recently obtained a $29.25 million dollar verdict in Georgia.